vidify/vidify.org-source/content/en/blog/rust-parameters.md

 ## E) Endpoint-oriented interface
 Here's a different take: what if the API was endpoint-oriented instead of client-oriented?
-Starting from the previous approach, we could make the call *inside the endpoint struct itself* instead of in the API client by overriding the `build` method from `derive_builder`:
+Starting from the previous approach, we could make the call *inside the endpoint struct itself* instead of in the API's client by adding it to `ApproachE`, or by overriding the `build` method from `derive_builder` for a slightly less verbose version:

 ```rust
 ApproachEBuilder::default()